 Shea Butter has become wildly popular as the natural balm that keeps skin soft and supple.
-But what do you really know about this miracle cream and its origins?
+But what do you really know about this miracle butter and its origins?
 Or what it can do beyond just moisturize?
-Here are some stats worth knowing..
+Here are some things worth knowing:

 While you shouldn’t be spooning mouthfuls of the butter into your mouth, shea butter is actually edible, as should be anything you put on your skin.
 In its purest form it is used as cooking oil and some chocolate companies use shea butter instead of cocoa butter.